Inflation with vector fields revisited: heavy entropy perturbations and primordial black holes: Primordial black holes

 \subsection{\texorpdfstring{\textbf{Modes with} $\boldsymbol{k\ll k_f}$} {Something with beta in it}}

-As Figure \ref{fig:PSB} shown, for the l.h.s of the peak, where the switch occurs after crossing the horizon, the power spectrum is governed by the long range contributions.
-Hence we can see a shift on the large scale due to the coupling with entropy fluctuation on large scales.
-We numerically found the amplitude of power spectrum on large scale as the function of $h$ and $\delta N$
+As Figure \ref{fig:PSB} shows, for the l.h.s of the peak, where the switch-on occurs after crossing the horizon, the power spectrum is governed by the long-range contributions.
+Thus we can observe a shift on large scales due to the coupling with entropy fluctuation on large scales.
+We have numerically found the amplitude of the power spectrum on large scale as a function of $h$ and $\delta N$

-The amplitude of large-scale curvature perturbation depends on $h$ and $\delta N$ linearly and the amplitude of power spectrum $\Delta_{\zeta}^{\text{(LS)}}\gtrsim 10$, i.e., large-scale amplitude is always greater than the one of single-field inflation.
+The amplitude of the large-scale curvature perturbation depends linearly on $h$ and $\delta N$, and the amplitude of the power spectrum $\Delta_{\zeta}^{\text{(LS)}}\gtrsim 10$, i.e., the large-scale amplitude is always greater than that of single-field inflation.